Book marketing for the faint-hearted.

-There are three facets of book marketing that are vital:
+There are three facets of book marketing for the faint-hearted that are vital:

 ‘How am I going to find time to do all this and write?’
 I hear you wail.